+RSNG Describe the sensation of being in the zone while climbing free solo (without a rope)?
+Did it happen on Freerider?
 ALEX HONNOLD, ATHLETE ‘It’s hard to describe, but I guess being in the zone just feels like being extremely focused.
 And it definitely happened on Freerider it’s probably the most “in the zone” that I’ve ever been.’

-‘I think that bravery involves some degree of overcoming unelected fear, like running into a burning building
+I think that bravery involves some degree of overcoming unelected fear, like running into a burning building

 RSNG Ultimately, what is the appeal of free soloing hard routes?
 What is it about the experience that’s makes it so compelling for you?
 AH ‘Free soloing can be quite fun and fast, the actual sensations of climbing are sometimes more pleasant than when you’re dragging a rope and gear behind you.
 But I think that really what I love is the test of mastery – I like climbing to feel serious sometimes and require the best of me.’

+RSNG How hard is it to stay focused when you’ve just made it through the crux or a section you’ve been thinking about a lot – for instance the karate kick boulder move?
+Does relief ever start to overtake intensity?
 AH ‘Yeah, in the case of the boulder problem I definitely switched into a celebratory mode as soon as I grabbed the finishing hold.
 But that’s because I could – on easy climbing I don’t need to be as focused, I can relax and enjoy.
 So as soon as I got to the easy climbing my mind relaxed.
 I think that I typically give the level of focus that’s required.’

 RSNG How would you define bravery, or courage?
 AH ‘I would define them as overcoming fear, but in order to do what’s required of you.
 I think there’s an important distinction with free soloing, which I wouldn’t really consider brave or courageous.
 I free solo for my own pleasure, so even though it can sometimes be scary it’s still something that I willingly choose.’

 ‘I think that bravery involves some degree of overcoming unelected fear, like running into a burning building to rescue someone.
 Presumably no one wants to run into the building, but with enough courage they can force themselves to do the right thing and assist someone in need.’

+RSNG Would you say that facing and moving through fear methodically, by repeatedly working hard moves, or being in scary situations, helps you to build courage?
 AH ‘Well it definitely helps you deal with your fear.
 And it probably helps you to summon courage when you need it, just because you have so much experience being afraid.

 RSNG In Free Solo, the film of your Freerider ascent, we see you start to really enjoy the experience and share it with the cinematographers as you climb – how important was that?
 AH ‘Having a good climbing experience was probably just as important to me as actually doing the climb.
 Or maybe not quite as important, because I really, really wanted to do the climb, but still very important to me.
 I climb for my own pleasure, so if it’s not fun there’s really no point.’

 RSNG Were you glad your friends were able to record it for you, and what were their own challenges?
 AH ‘They had many challenges, ranging from the obvious – hiking to the top of El Cap with 50lb bags full of camera gear and ropes and equipment – to the more subtle – the psychological stress of filming a friend doing something that could potentially kill him.
 I think the whole film was a trying process for them as well.
 But I was glad to share it with them.
 The crew are all close friends and the whole process was made easier by their presence.’

-Being surrounded by nothing but air really captures my imagination’
+Being surrounded by nothing but air really captures my imagination

 RSNG What’s the most misunderstood part of free soloing, from your perspective?
 AH ‘The levity of it.
 The fun.
 The joy in the movement.
 Everyone asks about fear and death, which is understandable, but I free solo because I love it.
 It makes me happy.
 It’s fun.
 It’s not always a dialogue with death – it’s more like a playful way to move freely through the mountains.’

+RSNG What were the parts of Freerider that made you the most nervous before the successful attempt?
 AH ‘Basically all the sections that are highlighted in the film – the Boulder Problem, the Freeblast slabs, and the Enduro Corner.’

+RSNG Your ankle recovered amazingly quickly after you sprained it on the slab pitch preparing for Freerider – how difficult was it to rebuild your confidence as fast?
 AH ‘That’s a good question – it actually did take me longer to have full confidence in my ankle than it did to physically heal.
 And actually I was a little bit afraid to fall with a rope on for a while after the injury as well, which made it difficult to train properly since I wasn’t pushing myself to failure.
 But my confidence returned with time, I just had to know that I was fully healed and that I didn’t run the risk of re-injuring myself.’

+RSNG How do you keep from getting pumped out on a long, very technical free solo like Freerider, which you climbed very quickly?
+The strength endurance demands must be massive?
 AH ‘I think it’s all just what you train for.
 I probably can’t run a sub 3 hour marathon, but after 20 plus years of practice, I can easily climb at a high level for 3 hours.
 Yes, there are strength and endurance demands, but they aren’t any more outrageous than any other elite sporting performance.’

 ‘I wasn’t trying to climb fast, the speed of the ascent was more like a byproduct of the style of my ascent.
 By free soloing I didn’t have to wait for a partner and I didn’t have any extra weight from a rope or gear hanging off of me.
 While it doesn’t seem like much, that reduction of weight adds up over 3,000ft of climbing.
 So in a lot of ways I was less pumped on the actual free solo than I had been during all of my training – it all went so smoothly and easily.’